Leo Tolstoy

 — Holmes

-Your activities should not be defined by the goals shared with the people around you, but by your life’s purpose, shared with all the people in the world.
+It is not the goals that you share with the people around you that should define your work, but your life’s purpose, shared with all the people in the world.